DeanAyalon/dean-server/readme.md

 # Use
-This is a monorepo containing all the services being ran on my server.
+This is a monorepo containing all the services being ran on my server, you may find it [here](https://deanayalon.com), so long as my computer is on.

 ## Environment
 First you must set up your .env file, to do so, duplicate template.env